Why Should You Include Bataan In Your Must-See Places in PH?

 Take A Stop At The Zero Kilometer Death March Marker

 The Zero Kilometer Death March Marker was the starting point of the Bataan Death March on April 11, 1942.
 You will see the said marker in Mariveles too.

 The Philippine and American soldiers who surrendered were gathered together and were forced to do a torturous and brutal walk to Capas, Tarlac where they were executed.

 Experience Araw ng Kagitingan

 The reason why we went to Bataan is through the invitation of the Bataan Tourism Center to witness the programs that they have for the Araw ng Kagitingan.
-At first, we all thought that it’s an ordinary event — until we witnessed the different programs that they have.
+At first, we all thought that it was an ordinary event — until we witnessed the different programs that they have.

 Balanga, Bataan’s Araw ng Kagitingan celebration is a bright, colorful, and historical one.
 They had Drum and Lyre competitions, Arc Competitions, and a night Fun Run.
-The best part of the celebration is giving honors to the World War II veterans.
+The best part of the celebration is giving World War II veterans honors.

 Whether you are a history lover or a nature lover, the province of Bataan has a lot to offer.
-With just a two and an hour drive from Manila, this province has a rich history, especially of World War II stories.
+With just a two and an hour’s drive from Manila, this province has a rich history, especially in World War II stories.